sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 up the probability of all events they sum to 1.
 Awesome.
 We can even draw a nice bar graph (see :doc:`../Ch05/Ch05_Graphics_3`) to visualise this distribution, as shown in :numref:`fig-pantsDistribution`.
-And, at this point, we’ve all achieved something.
-You’ve learned what a probability distribution is, and I’ve finally managed to find a way to create a graph that focuses entirely on my trousers.
+And, at this point, we have all achieved something.
+You have learned what a probability distribution is, and I have finally managed to find a way to create a graph that focuses entirely on my trousers.
 Everyone wins!

 .. ----------------------------------------------------------------------------